docelic/amber-introduction/README.md

 # Views

+Information about views can be summarized in bullet points:

 - Views in Amber are located in `src/views/`
 - They are rendered using `render()`
 - The first argument given to `render()` is the template name (e.g. `render("index.slang")`)
-- If we are in the context of a controller, `render("index.slang")` will look for file `src/views/<controller_name>/index.slang`
+- If we are in the context of a controller, `render("index.slang")` will look for view using the path `src/views/<controller_name>/index.slang`
+- If we are not rendering a partial, by default the template will be wrapped in a layout
-- If the layout name isn't given and render is not rendering a partial, the default layout is `views/layouts/application.slang`
+- If the layout name isn't given, the default layout will be `views/layouts/application.slang`
 - There is no unnecessary magic applied to template names &mdash; name given is the name that is looked up on disk
 - Partials begin with "_" by convention, but that is not required
-- To render a partial, use `render( partial: "name.ext")`
+- To render a partial, use `render( partial: "_name.ext")`

 # Static Pages